Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/remote-ipfs-file-manager/docs/remote-ipfs-file-manager.docs.mdx

 ### WebSocket Connection Management

-`remoteIpfsFileManager` interacts with `secureConnectManager` to establish and maintain WebSocket connections for file transfers.
+`remoteIpfsFileManager` collaborates with `secureConnectManager` to facilitate WebSocket connections for file transfers, ensuring robust communication with remote servers.

+### File Information Retrieval

+Allows querying of file information, both individually and collectively, with optional public visibility filters and query parameters for advanced search and sorting.

+## Compositions

+### Initialization of All Required Modules

+A React composition to initialize `remoteIpfsFileManager` alongside other essential modules such as `secureConnectManager` and `indexDbStore`.

-### WebRTC File Transfer
+### File Upload Form

-The library uses WebRTC technology for efficient peer-to-peer file transfer, providing a fallback mechanism to handle files when direct peer connections are not available.

-### Garbage Collection

-It also integrates with `localIpfsFileManager` for local file management, ensuring efficient storage and retrieval of file data.
+Provides a user interface for selecting and uploading files through `remoteIpfsFileManager`, including handling file metadata.

+### Files List with Filters

+Enables users to view a list of files, applying filters to search and retrieve files from the backend using `remoteIpfsFileManager`.

 ## Contributing

 Contributions to `remoteIpfsFileManager` are welcome.
-If you have suggestions or bug fixes, please submit a pull request or open an issue on our GitHub repository:
+For suggestions or bug fixes, please submit a pull request or open an issue on our GitHub repository:

 - [Submit a Pull Request](https://github.com/Interplanetary-Share/ipfs-client-galacfetch/pulls)
 - [Report an Issue](https://github.com/Interplanetary-Share/ipfs-client-galacfetch/issues)